uidrro/uidrro.github.io/media/video/purpose.md

-This folder is for videos used on the site.
+This directory contains all video files used throughout the site.